St. Mary of the Visitation Parish

 enjoy going to movies with a good friend or my nephew.
 When not doing that

-then I can be found at home watching reruns of Law and Order, Criminal Minds
+then I can be found at home watching reruns of Law and Order, Suits and the Simpsons.

 - Who is your favourite team?